-In this section we describe the serial protocol.
+In this section we describe the RPC protocol.

 Every exported method defined using the